KOAM-TV: History

-In June 2010, the DirecTV satellite system added Joplin locals to its channel line-up.
+In June 2010, the DirecTV satellite system added Joplin locals to its channel lineup.
 Initially, KOAM and sister station KFJX refused to allow DirecTV to carry their stations.
 In February 2012, KOAM and KFJX began airing on DirecTV.

 On May 10, 2017, Morgan Murphy Media announced that it would acquire Saga Communications' television clusters in Joplin, Missouri, including KOAM-TV, and Victoria, Texas, including KAVU-TV.
 The sale was completed on September 1.